Thursday, 10 June 2021

 The Marshal’s own scientist Jaeger (George Pravda) is in a tan frock coat with brown lining and a brown panel around the collar.

-Sondergaard (John Hollis) wears a blue-hued silver spacesuit; this could be a firefighter suit that was altered to be covered in teal colouring, but the helmet definitely had to have been made by the prop department.
+Sondergaard (John Hollis) wears a blue-hued silver spacesuit; the silver material was presumably overdyed with blue dyes, with the helmet made by the prop department.

 'The Time Monster'